jchris/use-fireproof/docs/bundling.md

 ### Solution

+One option is to import the esm file directly from the Fireproof bundle.
+The package contiains multiple builds, so look at [package.json's exports field for more details](https://github.com/fireproof-storage/fireproof/blob/main/packages/fireproof/package.json)

-To overcome this issue, we can use the `next-transpile-modules` package, which enables Next.js to transpile specific modules in `node_modules`.
+Alternatively, to overcome this issue, we can use the `next-transpile-modules` package, which enables Next.js to transpile specific modules in `node_modules`.

 #### Step 1: Install `next-transpile-modules`